 Varied Yards and Setbacks

-The placement of homes within neighborhoods should have varied front and side yard setbacks to create identity and variety.
-This practice leads to neighborhoods that are more interesting, landscaping opportunities, and visual excitement.
+The placement, type, and orientation of garages should also be varied within neighborhoods.
+Varied garages create identity and variety.
+This practice also leads to neighborhoods that are more interesting, landscaping opportunities, and visual excitement.

 Varied Garage Placement and Orientation